 No, many customers prefer to pay for their own repairs so that a claim does not result in higher insurance premiums.

-Yes, 24-hour emergency towing is available by calling our trusted partner, Cliff's Towing at (636) 296-8939 or, you can have ANY company tow it to our lot at any day/time.
+Yes, 24-hour emergency towing is available by calling our trusted partner, Miner's Towing at (636) 349-1975 or, you can have ANY company tow it to our lot at any day/time.

 No, because we offer Paintless Dent Repair which is a lower cost, high quality method to repair small dents that have not scraped or broken the paint surface.
 These dent repairs preserve the factory paint finish, which is the most durable finish available.
 Average tie-up time for a vehicle getting PDR is one day.

 All claimants against another person's insurance company are eligible for a rental paid for by that insurance company.
 If a person's claim is with his or her own insurance company, rental coverage on their policy must be in place for the insurance company to pay.
-If you don’t have rental car insurance, we can provide 3 free days of car rental with your repair.
+If you don't have rental car insurance, you will have to pay for your rental out of pocket, but will be able to utilize our company rate with Enterprise Rent-A-Car, if you choose.

 Through an arrangement we have with Enterprise, they will pick you up at our location and streamline the rental pick-up/drop off process.